 Synovasure® Alpha Defensin is a Lab Developed Test (LDT) that uses synovial fluid for the diagnosis of joint infection.
-The test is available in two formats: Synovasure Alpha Defensin test for Periprosthetic Joint Infection (PJI) and Synovasure Alpha Defensin for Native Septic Arthritis (NSA), The Synovasure test includes three measurements: (1) an immunoassay measurement of synovial fluid alpha defensin levels, (2) an immunoassay measurement of synovial fluid CRP, and (3) a measurement of synovial fluid hemoglobin.
+The test is available in two formats: Synovasure Alpha Defensin test for Periprosthetic Joint Infection (PJI) and Synovasure Alpha Defensin for Native Septic Arthritis (NSA), The Synovasure test includes two measurements: (1) an immunoassay measurement of synovial fluid alpha defensin levels and (2) an immunoassay measurement of synovial fluid CRP.

 Synovial fluid alpha defensin level is highly accurate in diagnosing periprosthetic joint infection (PJI).
 The sensitivity of synovial fluid alpha defensin levels for PJI is 97% and the specificity of synovial fluid alpha defensin levels for PJI is 96%.
 The Synovasure Alpha Defensin test for PJI has been validated against the Musculoskeletal Infection Society (MSIS) guidelines for the diagnosis of PJI.